Parents’ Guide to Developmental & Genetic Disorders

 Down Syndrome Facial Features

 Recognized as one of the most common genetic syndromes, and chromosomal abnormality disorders, Down syndrome has a prevalence, in the US, of around 1 in every 700 live births.
-This makes it one of the most common of genetic syndromes, and it is definitely the most well-known.
+This makes it one of the most common genetic syndromes and the most well-known.
+Down syndrome occurs in individuals who develop an extra chromosome 21 – […]

 Read more